rotationalio/rotational.io/content/en/blog/2021-05-02-contexts-in-go-microservice-chains.md

 func (s *Server) MyRPC(ctx context.Context in *Request) (out *Reply, err error) {}
 ```

 The first argument is always a `context.Context`, which if you're like me, you think of as "the thing with the deadline for the client".
 However, if you're also like me, 90% of the time you simply ignore it and implement the request handler without using that argument at all.

-This leads us to a question &mdash; what are contexts?
+If most of the time, ignoring the context is fine, then what _are_ contexts?

 ## What are Contexts?

-The [`context`](https://golang.org/pkg/context/) package in the Go standard library provides a type, `Context`, which facilitates communication across API boundaries and between processes.
+The [`context`](https://golang.org/pkg/context/) package in the Go standard library provides a type, `Context`, that contains request-scoped values and signals that are safe for simultanously use by multiple go routines and which facilitates communication across API boundaries and between processes.

 So what *should* you do with the context?
 Here's what the documentation suggests: